Blaise-93/Personal-Portfolio/p-portfolio/README.md

 Frameworks which helps me fasten up my works which I am very good at are ReactJs, Django, FASTAPI and ExpressJS.
 Other vital tools I have quite used in my projects are SASS, Unittest, Jasmine Framework, Semantic UI React, Redux, Bootstrap, HTML5, CSS, Figma, Git/Github, SQL (like MySQL, PostgreSQL, Sqlite and MariaDB) and NoSQL (like MongoDB and Firebase)

+This responsive designed portfolio is written with HTML5, CSS, SCSS and JavaScript

 Thank you for checking out.
 My email contact is <ejikemeblaise08@gmail.com>!